Intentionally hiding key facts to paint negative picture

 Using the words “Moonie” and “Moonies” several times in Lloyd Parry’s article, betrays The Times’ lack of an impartial attitude towards the Unification Church.
 These appellations are seen by many members of the Family Federation as offensive, just like the n-word is offensive for people with a darker skin-tone.
 They remind many of the persecution they received in the 1970’s.
 The Times creates the impression of ridiculing a certain faith.
 This would undeniably relegate the once-prestigious paper to the level of the sensationalist tabloids.

-Featured image above, similar to the one The Times used in its article: The proposed route for an undersea tunnel linking Japan and South Korea.
+Featured image above is similar to the one The Times used in its article.
+It shows the proposed route for an undersea tunnel linking the Japanese island of Kyushu and South Korea near the large city of Busan.
 Photo: Worldmap.
 License: CC ASA 3.0 Unp